henrahmagix/henrahmagix.github.io/_posts/2020-04-13-lol-web-components.md

 ### How do we import a HTML file?

-The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is our friend here: we can `fetch()` the HTML file from the webserver[*](#ft-jekyll-fetch-html) as plain text, perfect for inserting into a holding element to get the browser to build the HTML for us:
+The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is our friend here: we can `fetch()` the HTML file from the webserver{% include footnote.html text="Thankfully Jekyll doesn't transform it with a layout since it doesn't have any front matter (yaml at the top of the file), so the response will only be the contents of the file." %} as plain text, perfect for inserting into a holding element to get the browser to build the HTML for us:
 ```js
 fetch('/test.component.html')
   .then(response => response.text())